-NOTE: This type of transducer is directional in nature and must be aligned with the front of the hard till. with the front of the boat (the direction of travel) and parallel to the centerline.
+NOTE: This type of transducer is directional in nature and must be aligned with the front of the boat (the direction of travel) and parallel to the centerline.
 Failure to align the transducer properly will result in incorrect bottom readings and incorrect fish locations.
-(See the illustrations for
+(See the illustrations for b Routing the Cable